TLDR

-The first freestanding academic library in the United States, built in 1840 on the University of South Carolina campus.
-It houses significant collections of South Carolina history and manuscripts.
+The first freestanding academic library in the country, built in 1840 at the University of South Carolina.
+It holds deep archives of South Carolina history and manuscripts.

 The South Caroliniana Library is allegedly haunted by the ghost of former University President James Rion McKissick, who served from 1936 to 1944.
 McKissick was deeply devoted to the university and its library, and it seems his dedication did not end with his death.
 Students and staff believe that when the lights are on late at night, it's an indication that President McKissick is there, going through the books as he did in life.
 The former president wanders around the library at night, keeping watch over the collections he helped build.
 Adding to the supernatural atmosphere, McKissick is actually buried on campus just a few feet from the library building, which could explain why his spirit is drawn to this location.
 Staff members have reported books being mysteriously reshevled and the distinct feeling of being watched while working late.
 Some have heard footsteps in empty aisles and whispered conversations from the stacks.
 The library's status as America's first freestanding academic library means it holds tremendous historical significance, making it a fitting home for such a devoted guardian.